Ford Taurus Insurance Rates

 Rates are averaged for all Ford Taurus models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- Drivers considered higher risk with reckless driving or DUI convictions may pay on average $1,590 more every year for Taurus insurance
+- Drivers considered higher risk with multiple at-fault accidents pay on average $1,590 more per year for auto insurance

 Rate Tables and Charts